MariekeDirk/Masterclass/README.md

 # Masterclass
 Course material from the SENSE Masterclass Git, GitHub and Markdown in a R-environment on 26-01-2018

+## html

+All the markdown documents from the course are converted to html files.

 ## Markdown

 * `Introduction_To_Rmd.Rmd`: The rmarkdown document to make the presentation (you need the folder of memes to knit this file)